chrokh/toow-old/chapters/maintainability.md

 At the same time, software rules the world, and is developed faster than ever before.
 To remain in business you have to adapt to the constant stream of ever changing requirements.
 Survival of the fittest.
+"Move fast and break things" was an internal motto used at Facebook (now: Meta) until 2014.
+Zuckerberg was reported to have said that "unless you are breaking stuff, you are not moving fast enough" {cite:p}`todo`.

 % TODO: Reference!
 ```{epigraph}